qiuosier/prometheus/README.md

 The docker image has a default entry point of `python` and default command/argument of `app.py`, which will start the service and perform the uptime check every one second.

+This repository uses Github action to automatically build and push the docker image to Docker Hub.

 See also: [Docker Commands](https://docs.docker.com/engine/reference/commandline/docker/)

 ## Kubernetes Deployment Specifications